Entropy II

 and then we divide it in two

-the entropy goes up by
+the entropy, as measured in base-2 bits, goes up by

 The same applies for any division into two: